msolomon/backmark/README.md

 Pull requests welcome!
 All contributions will be released under [the same license](LICENSE.md).

-### Downloaded backups have nonstandard file extensions, such as ".change-to-mhtml"

-Chrome appears to scan (even inside zip files) for extensions that may be dangerous, and this includes MHT and MHTML (the file formats the backups use).
-The [API to allow this with permission](https://developer.chrome.com/extensions/downloads#method-acceptDanger) didn't work.

-Files downloaded with "Download selected" will include basic scripts to rename them for you.
-If you don't know how to run them, rename the files by hand.

 ### Backmark doesn't differentiate 404s and other HTTP error pages

 This information is not available from content scripts, and getting at it easily requires permission to read all web requests in Chrome.
 Consider this a tradeoff.